Teenagers at an internet cafe in Beijing in 1998

 With the rise of short video, some of China’s earliest social media platforms have reached the end of their journey, with a few even transforming into a hub for misogynistic content

-Sky has been in a state of mourning for the past few months—not for a lost loved one, but rather for the passing of a steadfast companion of hers for the past two decades: Tianya, once China’s earliest and largest online forum.
+Liu Minqiao (pseudonym) has been in a state of mourning for the past few months—not for a lost loved one, but rather for the passing of a steadfast companion of hers for the past two decades: Tianya, once China’s earliest and largest online forum.

 She didn’t give it too much thought when she first started having trouble loading the site in late April.
 Assuming it was either an internet glitch on her end or simply a routine episode of maintenance, she carried on with her everyday life working in the pharmaceutical industry in Canada.
-It was only days later that Sky saw the news confirming the website’s official shutdown on April 25 due to financial troubles, leaving its future prospects shrouded in uncertainty.
+It was only days later that Liu saw the news confirming the website’s official shutdown on April 25 due to financial troubles, leaving its future prospects shrouded in uncertainty.

-Sky is not alone.
+Liu is not alone.
 The closure of the site triggered waves of nostalgia among netizens, especially those born in the 1970s and 80s.
 A hashtag related to the event has now garnered over 10 million views on the Chinese Twitter-like social media site Weibo.

 This is also not the first time Chinese netizens have mourned the passing of a once-popular social media platform, especially those in the form of BBS (Bulletin Board Systems) for text-based discussions and information sharing, and reminisced about the early years of the Chinese internet.